mongodb/docs/source/reference/meta-query-operators.rst

 .. operator:: $snapshot

-   The :operator:`$snapshot` operator ensures that the results returned by a
+   The :operator:`$snapshot` operator ensures that the results returned by a query:
-   query:

    - contains no duplicates.
    - misses no objects.
    - returns all matching objects that were present at the beginning and the end of the query.

-   Snapshot mode does not guarantee that an object that was present at the beginning of the query but not at the end (due to an update) will be included or not included.
-Consider the following example:
+   Snapshot mode does not guarantee the inclusion (or omission) of an object present at the beginning of the query but not at the end (due to an update.)
+Use the following syntax:

    .. code-block:: javascript